ruifengl1/University-of-Melbourne-Subjects/Cluster and Cloud Computing/README.md

 ##### Availability and Partition-tolerance: Multi-Version Concurrency Control (MVCC)

 ```
 Multiversion Concurrency Control (MVCC) enables snapshot isolation.
-Snapshot isolation means that whenever a transaction would take a read lock on a page, it makes a copy of the page instead, and then performs its operations on that copied page.
-This frees other writers from blocking due to a read locks held by other transactions.
+Snapshot isolation means that whenever a transaction would take a read
+lock on a page, it makes a copy of the page instead, and then performs
+its operations on that copied page.
+This frees other writers from
+blocking due to a read locks held by other transactions.

+** snapshot: VMware snapshots copy a virtual machine disk file and can
+restore a virtual machine (VM) to a specific point in time if a failure
+occurs.
+                 ^                ^                  ^
+                 ^                ^                  ^
+                 ^                ^                  ^
+## An image of a virtual machine is (in simple words) a copy of the VM,
+which may contain an OS, data files, and applications.
+An image is a virtual hard disk (.vhd) file that is used as a  template
+for creating a virtual machine.
+An image is a template because  it
+doesn’t have the specific settings that a configured virtual machine
+has, such as the computer name and user account settings.
+If you want to
+create multiple virtual machines that are set up the same way, you can
+capture an image of a configured virtual machine and use that image as a
+template

+virtual images(snapshots)
 ```

 - MVCC is a method to ensure availability (every node in a cluster always accepts requests), and some sort of recovery from a partition by reconciling the single databases with revisions (data are not replaced, they are just given a new revision number)